 Mr. Gino Charmoli, Humanities.
 Mr. Charmoli is a graduate from Chesterton Academy in the Class of 2012.
 Upon leaving Chesterton Academy he attended the University of Mary in Bismarck, North Dakota.
 While pursuing a degree in Social Studies Education, he also participated in many extracurricular activities such as Student Government and Theatre.
-Mr. Charmoli graduated in the spring of 2016 with a degree in Social Studies Education and student teaching experience in Lima, Peru.
+Mr. Charmoli graduated in the spring of 2016 with a degree in Social Studies Education and completed his student teaching experience in Lima, Peru.
 He joined the Chesterton Academy faculty in 2016.

 Dr. James Chastek, Humanities.
 Dr. James Chastek graduated from Thomas Aquinas College in 2000, received an MA from Claremont Graduate University in 2005, and a Ph.L. and Ph.D. from the Pontifical University of Thomas Aquinas in Rome (The Angelicum).
 Dr. Chastek began teaching in 2000 and has taught every grade from 1-12.
 He has taught at two different classical curriculum high schools: St. Michael Academy in Dallas, Texas and St. Monica Academy in Pasadena, California, in addition to constructing and implementing a classical curriculum in West Covina, CA and working as a philosophy instructor at the University of St. Thomas in St. Paul, MN.
 He has taught most of the high school curriculum in both the Humanities and the Sciences.
 He joined the faculty of Chesterton Academy in 2010 and was made the Head of Humanities in 2015.
 He lives in Saint Paul, MN with his wife Jessica and six children.
 He is a parishioner at Transfiguration Catholic Church in Oakdale, MN.